tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-10.md

 In this class we will simplify the process of retrieving remote data by using the `jQuery.ajax()` method of the jQuery library.
 This method will work well cross-platform, and abstracts away (for better or worse) the details of what's actually happening in the browser.

-Behind the scenes, the actual browser APIS that are being used by jQuery include these:
+Behind the scenes, the actual browser APIs that are being used for Ajax by jQuery include these:

 - `XMLHttpRequest` (XHR) - https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest
 - `Fetch` API - https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API